swiftlang/swift-evolution/proposals/NNNN-lifetime-dependency.md

 }
 ```

-For free or static functions or initializers, we can infer a lifetime dependency when the return value is `~Escapable` and there is only one obvious argument that can serve as the source of the dependency.
+For free or static functions or initializers, we can infer a lifetime dependency when the return value is nonescapable and there is only one obvious argument that can serve as the source of the dependency.
 For example:

 ```swift